PastyPurpleTrolls/game-contest-server/README.md

 ## Running (dev)

 When developing the software you will need to go into the **docker-compose.yml** and uncomment these two lines.
-These two lines make it so the docker container the host machine share files with one another allowing your change to be reflected inside the container.
+These two lines make it so the docker container and the host machine share files with one another allowing your change to be reflected inside the container.

 ```bash
     volumes: